* This is the Professional Version. *

 Herpes zoster is infection that results when varicella-zoster virus reactivates from its latent state in a posterior dorsal root ganglion.
 Symptoms usually begin with pain along the affected dermatome, followed in 2 to 3 days by a vesicular eruption that is usually diagnostic.
 Treatment is antiviral drugs given within 72 h after skin lesions appear.

-Geniculate zoster (Ramsay Hunt syndrome) results from involvement of the geniculate ganglion.
+Geniculate zoster (Ramsay Hunt syndrome, herpes zoster oticus) results from involvement of the geniculate ganglion.
 Ear pain, facial paralysis, and sometimes vertigo occur.
-Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue (see Herpes Zoster Oticus).
+Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue.

-Ophthalmic herpes zoster (see also Herpes Zoster Ophthalmicus) results from involvement of the gasserian ganglion, with pain and vesicular eruption in and around the eye, in the distribution of the ophthalmic division of the 5th cranial nerve.
+Ophthalmic herpes zoster results from involvement of the gasserian ganglion, with pain and vesicular eruption around the eye and on the forehead, in the distribution of the ophthalmic division of the 5th cranial nerve.
+Ocular disease can be severe.
 Vesicles on the tip of the nose (Hutchinson sign) indicate involvement of the nasociliary branch and a higher risk of severe ocular disease.
 However, the eye may be involved in the absence of lesions on the tip of the nose.

 Intraoral zoster is uncommon but may produce a sharp unilateral distribution of lesions.
 No intraoral prodromal symptoms occur.

 Although data concerning the safety of acyclovir and valacyclovir during pregnancy are reassuring, the safety of antiviral therapy during pregnancy is not firmly established.
-Because congenital varicella can result from maternal varicella but has not been documented to result from maternal zoster, the potential benefit of treatment of pregnant patients should outweigh possible risks to the fetus.
+Because congenital varicella can result from maternal varicella but rarely results from maternal zoster, the potential benefit of treatment of pregnant patients should outweigh possible risks to the fetus.
 Pregnant patients with severe rash, severe acute pain, or ophthalmic zoster can be treated with valacyclovir or acyclovir, especially in later stages of pregnancy.

 Herpes zoster is caused by reactivation of the varicella-zoster virus (the cause of chickenpox) from its latent phase.